Myelodysplastic Syndrome Clinical Trial

 Left ventricular ejection fraction > 40%, preferably by 2-D echocardiogram obtained within 90 days prior to initiation of conditioning therap.

-Creatinine: Adult patients: less than or equal to 2.0 mg/dl and creatinine clearance greater than or equal to 30 ml/min; Pediatric patients ( <18 years old): creatinine <1.5 mgdL and a clearance , using the Schwartz Formula,> 30 mL/min/1.73m(2).
+Creatinine: Adult patients: less than or equal to 2.0 mg/dl and creatinine clearance greater than or equal to 30 ml/min; Pediatric patients ( <18 years old): creatinine <1.5 mg/dL and a creatinine clearance , using the Schwartz Formula, > 30 mL/min/1.73m(2).

 Serum conjugated bilirubin < 2.5 mg/dl; serum ALT and AST less than or equal to 5 times upper limit of normal.